 We all know by now that the mandated 2007 and 2010 emissions standard rules radically changed on-highway diesel-powered trucks and tractors.
-DPF filter cleaning to reduce emissions to satisfy the Environmental Protection Agency-mandated level of soot and NOx, engines needed to add technology to meet the new standards.
+DPF filter cleaning to reduce emissions to satisfy mandated level of soot and NOx, engines needed to add technology to meet the new standards.

 As a result, the infamous diesel particulate filter (DPF) came into being in 2007, and diesel exhaust fluid (DEF) was introduced in 2010 into the exhaust stream to reduce particulates and NOx.
-While this change was a benefit to the environment, the introduction of both brought tales of woe from truck owners regarding the added expense, maintenance, and failures.
+While this change was a benefit to the environment, the introduction of both brought tales of woe from truck owners regarding the very high added expense of, maintenance, and failures.

 The DPF’s Job

 The sole intention of the DPF is to catch and retain particulates, or “soot” in layman’s language.
 The DPF requires periodic soot removal cycles, termed “regeneration” or “regen” for short.
 These regens burn the accumulated soot out of the DPF at extremely high temperatures.
 Most of these “passive” regens occur almost unnoticed at highway speeds.

 While the filter burns off soot at speed, soot will accumulate during idling or slow traffic.
 Trucks that don’t accumulate a lot of mileage, those in extended idle periods such as stop-and-go duty cycles in urban environments, or stationary power take off (PTO) applications may require the driver to commence an active, or manual regen, that can be avoided with a dpf filter cleaning

 Regens are generally accomplished by activating a switch on the dash of the truck.
 An active regen takes approximately 20 minutes, depending upon how clogged the DPF is.
 When a regen is commenced manually, the vehicle should be parked and away from buildings, brush, people, and animals.